paschal533/Decentralized-Netflix/README.md

-# Decenterized Netflix built with
+# Decenterized Netflix built with moralis